Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have led to huge improvements on a large variety of NLP tasks.
-One active research direction concerns the question whether LLMs can do reasoning and, more specifically, planning.
-This encompasses both symbolic planning tasks, e.g.\ in robot control \cite{saycan2022i}, text-based games \cite{yao2022react} or Minecraft problem solving \cite{wang2023describe, zhu2023ghost}, but also less structured tasks such as question answering \cite[e.g.][]{NEURIPS2022_9d560961, khot-etal-2021-text} , visual programming \cite{Gupta_2023_CVPR}, and the orchestration of API calls \cite{prasad2023adapt}.
+Large language models (LLMs) have revolutionized a large variety of natural language processing tasks.
+A recent research trend investigates whether LLMs can also do planning.
+The word ``planning'' here is used in a broad sense, encompassing, for example, robot control \cite{saycan2022i}, text-based games \cite{yao2022react} or Minecraft \cite{wang2023describe, zhu2023ghost}, but also less structured tasks such as question answering \cite[e.g.,][]{NEURIPS2022_9d560961, khot-etal-2021-text}, visual programming \cite{Gupta_2023_CVPR}, and the orchestration of API calls \cite{prasad2023adapt}.

-The success of these methods on their respective benchmarks raises the question whether LLMs are actually effective at combinatorially complex tasks such as planning and reasoning or whether existing benchmarks only exercise a simple fragment of the full reasoning task -- after all, LLMs give no correctness guarantees, and they do not perform any search, which was previously thought to be crucial for such tasks. \citet{valmeekam2023planbench} investigated this question by manually converting a small number of benchmark tasks for classical AI planners, which are specified in the Planning Domain Description Language (PDDL) \cite{pddl1998ghallab}, into natural-language tasks for LLMs.
-They found that LLMs were not reliably able to solve traditional planning problems, such as Blocksworld.

-In this paper, we go beyond Valmeekam's work by offering \resourcename , a method for automatically converting PDDL problem specifications into benchmarks for LLMs (Fig.~\ref{fig:autoplanbench}).
-In contrast to Valmeekam's approach, \resourcename\ requires no manual effort for running LLM planning on new domains; the PDDL specification is converted into natural language automatically.
-This makes it possible, for the first time, to investigate the planning capabilities of LLMs at a larger scale, and it ensures that knowledge that the human problem converter might have about the planning domain does not slip into the natural language task.
-In addition to the code for converting PDDL into language, we are also releasing an initial data set of natural-language conversions of 12 PDDL domains and of a set of problems for each of them.\footnote{Code and dataset are available here: \url{https://github.com/minecraft-saar/autoplanbench/tree/main}.}

-In order to convert PDDL to text at wide coverage, we use a domain-independent LLM prompting method (\S \ref{sec:method}).
-The key technical challenge is to ensure that the (syntactic and semantic) relationship between an action and its arguments are captured correctly and that PDDL object types are made explicit in the action descriptions in an adequate way.
-We then establish that on the domains that \citet{valmeekam2023planbench} converted by hand, our automatic method yields comparable results (\S \ref{sec:exp}).
-Finally, we demonstrate the usefulness of our wider-coverage approach by converting 9 further PDDL domains from the planning literature and evaluating a number of LLM planning approaches on them.
-We find that ReAct backed by GPT-4 \cite{openai2023gpt4} outperforms the other methods, but no LLM planning approach does well on all PDDL domains.
-We conclude with a discussion of the characteristics that make a planning problem difficult to solve for an LLM planner (\S \ref{sec:discussion}).